ExtcanaRy/PYRW-Docs/en/docs/README.md

 ### 2. Listening to in-game events

-BDSpyrunner uses Detours to hook the BDS function points to intercept and listen for events.
+BDSpyrunner uses MinHook to hook the BDS function points to intercept and listen for events.
 We can use the setListener function to bind a function to an event, as follows.

 ```py